 -

-What do I get as a Founding Member?
 You get a permanent seat in our village.
-Your one-time $199 rate secures every future update, elective, and unit added to the collection—forever.
+Your one-time $199 enrollment secures lifetime access to the full Year of Wonder collection—including every future unit, update, and elective added forever.

 -